nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/quickstart/arcitect-quick-start-videos.md

 Try to place your resources, datasets and protocols for each study and assay in the respective folders.

-> :bulb: This part will likely require some iteration. 🗣️ Talk to us.
+> 💡 This part will likely require some iteration. 🗣️ Talk to us.
 >
 > - You might need to add new studies and assays or revise your overall structure during the process
 > - Sometimes you might not immediately find a suitable position for your data